Netflix’s Sir Ending, Explained

 A few days later, Ratna gets a call from Ashwin’s fashion designer friend, who gives her a job offer after an in-person interview.
 Realizing that Ashwin must have pulled some strings for her even to land an interview, Ratna goes to Ashwin’s apartment to thank him, but he isn’t there.
 She’s disappointed that the door is padlocked, and the film does not tell us if Ashwin has already departed for the States or is just out in the city.
 Ratna goes to the rooftop, where she gets a call from Ashwin.
 She picks up but takes a full minute to say, “Ashwin…”

 The movie ends right at this pivotal moment in Ratna’s and Ashwin’s love story.
 Ever since they had shared a kiss, Ashwin had insisted that she call him by his name instead of addressing him as “sir,” but Ratna had been holding out, not wanting to encourage him.
-Ratna addressing him as “sir” throughout the film serves to establish their vastly different statures.
+Ratna addresses him as “sir” throughout the film to establish their vastly different statures.
 They live in the same house and sleep in rooms separated only by a wall, but actually, they are worlds apart.

 Do Ratna and Ashwin End Up Together?